Nisschhal/mern-chatty/Readme.md

        - auth.route.js - for authentication routes: login, signup, logout
        - message.route.js - for message routes: get messages, send message

+5. Connect to MongoDB

+   - `npm install mongoose` which we already did
+   - Create an accoune in [https://cloud.mongodb.com/](https://cloud.mongodb.com/) for online mongdb database
+   - Create a .env file and add the following:

+     - `MONGODB_URL=mongodb+srv://<username>:<password>@<cluster-name>.mongodb.net/<database-name>?retryWrites=true&w=majority`
+     - which you will get after creating the new project in mongodb atlas

+   - creating `/backend/src/lib/db.js` file to connect to the database
+   - add the connection to the server.js file

+#### Implementation Detail on server.js file

+1. Add `app.use(express.json())` middleware to parse JSON requests

 ---

 ## Deployment Setup